Virginia Social Security Disability Lawyer

 How Much Social Security Disability Pays in Virginia

 How much you get in Social Security benefits depends greatly on your condition and your earning potential.
-The Social Security Administration (SSA) uses your average indexed monthly earnings (AIME) to calculate the basic number that your benefits will be based on, known as your primary insurance amount (PIA).
+The Social Security Administration (SSA) uses your average indexed monthly earnings (AIME) to calculate the amount your benefits will be based on, known as your primary insurance amount (PIA).

-On average, SSDI payments range between $800 and $1,800 a month.
-The SSA will look at how much you have earned before you developed your disability and how much of your wages went into Social Security or FICA taxes.
+On average, SSDI payments range between $950 and $1,800 a month.
+The SSA will look at how much you earned before you developed your disability and how much of your wages went into Social Security or FICA taxes.

 Virginia’s Maximum SSDI Benefits

-In 2021, the most that you could receive from Social Security Disability Insurance was $3,148 a month.
-That number changes every year, though, based on the monetary needs of people who depend on SSDI benefits.
+The benefits you receive are calculated on how much money you have earned over the last 35 years.
+In 2023, the most you can receive from Social Security Disability Insurance is $3,627 per month.
+That number changes every year, based on the monetary needs of people who depend on SSDI benefits.

 What Is the Difference Between SSDI and SSI?